emondek/emondek.github.io/_posts/2016-10-3-Recover-an-Azure-Linux-VM.md

 7. Use the VM configuration exported in step #1 to re-create the original VM
 8. Test connectivity to the re-created VM

 ## Here are some PowerShell snippets to help get you started.
-Remeber, these snippets are based on Azure Classic mode. ##
+Remember, these snippets are based on Azure Classic mode. ##

 ### Export the VM configuration, shutdown the VM and then delete the VM while retaining the VHDs ###